infinyon/fluvio/tests/README.md

 >
 > If you want the cluster to stick around, then you should start the cluster locally, and pass `--disable-install` and `--keep-cluster` flags.

+## Benchmark testing
+(The feature is experimental.)

+* Tests must opt-in to be run in benchmark mode.
+To opt-in add `#[fluvio_test(benchmark = true)]` to test
+* To run a test in benchmark mode, run test with the `--benchmark` flag.

+An error message will appear when attempting to benchmark tests without `benchmark = true`.

+Benchmarks are performed with the [bencher](https://crates.io/crates/bencher) crate using the [auto_bench](https://docs.rs/bencher/0.1.5/bencher/struct.Bencher.html#method.auto_bench) method.

+The number of iterations are not user-controllable because it is the easiest way to use the crate to build a statistical summary.

+Total iterations run depend on the runtime of a single test.
+The longer the test, the fewer the runs.

 ---
 ## Smoke test